patriciogonzalezvivo/glsl-pipeline/package/README.md

 | callback | (props: GlslPipelineProperties, state: ReactThreeFiber.RootState) => void | You can set any value here or debug the value in here during 60fps render. |
 | ref |  React.MutableRefObject\<GlslPipelineClass \| null\> | To use which ref is refered to. |
 | priority | number | Priority of callback (lower priority callbacks are called first) |

+> If you use `createRef` as `ref` second argument, the value returns in `useGlslPipeline` hook will not be mutated.
+If you want to adjust the value from hook, preferable use `useRef`.

 ## PIPELINE STAGES